Tien-Jirattanun/Tien-Jirattanun/README.md

 ### はい！Jirattanunです‼🕯️

-- 💻 I work as an **Student**
+- 💻 I am currently work as an **Student**
 - ⌨️ My main language is **C**, **Python**, **arduino** and **LabView**.

 ### My Hobby

-- ✏️ I like to code all time I can.😂
+- ✏️ I like to code ,make the robot and study aerospace technology.
 - 📷 I like to travel and take a photo.

 ### My fact

 - 😄 I'm Thai you can call me **Tien**!!
-- 🎏 My dream is to work at Japan robotic company in the future!!
+- 🎏 My dream is to make the robotics that cooperate with the aerospace technology in the future!!
 - 💬 I can speak japanese a little bit.
-- ✨ I'm 16
+- ✨ I'm 17

 ### My social media